Ensembles

 Dr. Cara Tasher, Director of Choral Studies

-Choral music is a tradition that fosters community-building, cooperation, harmony and personal satisfaction among participants of diverse backgrounds and skills, with the human voice being the common denominator.
+Choral music is a tradition that fosters community, cooperation, harmony, and personal fulfillment among participants of diverse backgrounds and abilities.
+The human voice serves as the common denominator, uniting singers in shared artistic expression.

-Before she moved to Jacksonville in 2012, she worked in Arizona as a collaborative pianist for Grand Canyon University, high schools in the greater Phoenix area and for the State Convention of Choral Directors of Arizona.
-Here in Jacksonville, she holds the position of collaborative pianist for the Jacksonville Children’s Chorus and has traveled extensively for performances in Europe with the chorus.
-She most recently joined University of North Florida school of music as a staff pianist for voice studios.
+Prior to moving to Jacksonville in 2012, she served as a collaborative pianist for Grand Canyon University, area high schools in Phoenix, and the Arizona State Choral Directors Convention.
+In Jacksonville, she is a collaborative pianist for the Jacksonville Children’s Chorus and has toured extensively in Europe with the ensemble.
+She currently serves as staff pianist for the UNF School of Music voice studios.

-With a gift to the UNF Choral Music program, you amplify student success!
-Your tax-deductible contribution creates opportunities for students, faculty and staff to pursue excellence in all they do.
-Thank you for making a difference!
+With a gift to the UNF Choral Music Program, you amplify student success.
+Your tax-deductible contribution creates transformative opportunities for students, faculty, and staff to pursue excellence.
+Thank you for making a difference.

 Chamber Singers

-To book the Chamber Singers, for more information or to contribute to student choral scholarships, please contact Cara.Tasher@unf.edu or visit her studio in the Fine Arts Center, Building 45, Room 2009.
+To book the Chamber Singers, contribute to scholarships, or request more information, contact Cara.Tasher@unf.edu.
 To schedule an audition, e-mail chorus@unf.edu.

 Osprey Treble Chorus